by Laura Dolgy (see bio below)

 If you also believe that your psoriasis might be affected by certain foods, make sure to check out our blog post: Our Eczema Elimination Diet Success (How You Can Do It Too!).

-If you’re interested in alternative medicine, then you might want to check out homeopathic medicine.
+If you’re interested in alternative medicine, then you might want to check out homeopathic medicine for natural remedies for psoriasis.
 Similarly to eczema, homeopathy can be successful in healing psoriasis.

 To learn more about homeopathy and how it works, make sure to check out our post: How Does Homeopathy for Eczema Work?
 Although some of the remedies might be different for psoriasis, you can expect the same type of consultation and treatment.